flplv/reacto/_posts/2001-01-10-cross-compiling.md

 ```

 After the **react.o** `Sconscript` being called, we will remove our platform
 from `platforms` file to avoid it being used by the next projects.
+Add this line
+after the code line above:

 ```python
 del platforms['lpc176x']
 ```

+We are almost finished.
+Scons uses its internal dependency discovery system to
+select what is build and what is not, since this new platform library is not
+a implicit dependency of any other target build in this project, Scons will not
+build it by default.
-We have to tell scons to build the library explicitly, otherwise it wont build
+We have to tell Scons to build the library explicitly, add the following line to
-since the file is not a dependency of any other target, add the line:
+the script:

 ```python
 Default('reacto/build/lpc176x/libreacto.a')
 ```

+### Running the build

-This is it, now run scons command from the terminal, it should build the
+This is it, now run `scons` command from the terminal, it should build the
 platform library in the path `reacto/build/lpc176x/libreacto.a`.

+Link this library to your project, add **reac.o**'s include folder to your
+project compiler flags and do not forget to enable GNU extensions.